Insurance Documents

 Future of Insurance

 Insurance premiums aren’t expected to fall for the next few years, according to the experts cited in this article by the Miami Herald.
 Floridians pay almost three times as much as the national average for insurance.
-Recent legislation reforms focused on curbing excessive litigation and not on lowering premiums leaving rates to climb 30 to 40 percent in the first six months of 2023.
-Compounding the issue are additional factors such as construction and labor costs going up 55% in under 5 years while more frequent and severe storms have led to more claims; reinsurance costs continue to rise due to global factors; and carriers have abandoned the marketplace citing the inability to cover the policies they carry.
+Recent legislation reforms focused on curbing excessive litigation and not on lowering premiums leaving rates continuing to climb.
+Compounding the issue are additional factors such as rising construction and labor costs while more frequent and severe storms have led to more claims; reinsurance costs also continue to rise due to global factors; and carriers have abandoned the marketplace citing the inability to cover the policies they carry.
 If you find yourself being dropped for coverage, check out this guide by Insurance.com on what you should do if your insurer cancels your policy.